iamsparkedev/PocketPacket/README.md

 ﻿# PocketPacket

-# this is a Gui-based Tool to send http request
+# this is a Gui-based Tool to send requests
 made in python